 What is the fellowship?

-The Atlantic Council and US-Mexico Foundation’s Rio Bravo Congressional Fellowship brings together US congressional staffers, Mexican legislators, and experts to discuss critical issues for the bilateral relationship.
+The Atlantic Council and the US-Mexico Foundation’s Rio Bravo Congressional Fellowship brings together Congressional staffers from across the border and experts to discuss critical junctures for the bilateral relationship.
+The fellowship aims to provide policymakers in both countries with greater access and understanding.

 The Rio Bravo Congressional Fellowship aims to educate congressional staff on current events in the US-Mexico bilateral relationship and engage staff with Mexican legislators.
-This fellowship seeks to deepen the US-Mexico bilateral relationship through educating, convening, and establishing relationships among congressional staff from both countries and a larger community that includes leading experts on US-Mexico diplomatic relations, trade, migration, security, and rule of law.
+This fellowship seeks to deepen the US-Mexico bilateral relationship through educating, convening, and establishing relationships among congressional staff from both countries and a larger community that includes leading experts on US-Mexico diplomatic relations, trade, migration, security, and sports diplomacy.

 Details about the fellowship